minishift/minishift-addons/add-ons/grafana/README.md

 Then, you can get any dashboard.

-An example one in provided in this folder ()
+An [example](cluster-metrics-per-namespace.json) is provided in this folder.
+When importing the dashboard, use the datasource created before.

 ## Delete grafana